nm-l2tp/NetworkManager-l2tp/README.md

 * Pre-shared key (PSK).
 * TLS certificates.

-For TLS user certificate support, the ppp package has to have the EAP-TLS patch for pppd applied to the ppp source code (which many Linux distributions already do) :
+For TLS user certificate support, ppp >= 2.4.9 is required or the EAP-TLS patch for pppd needs to be applied to the ppp source code for older versions :

 * https://www.nikhef.nl/~janjust/ppp/

-The configure script will attempt to determine if the EAP-TLS patch for pppd has been applied and will disable the build time TLS user certificate support if it can not detect it has been applied.
+The configure script will attempt to determine if pppd EAP-TLS support is available and will disable the build time TLS user certificate support if it can not be detected.

 This VPN plugin auto detects the following TLS certificate and private key file formats by looking at the file contents and not the file extension :